Configuring Linked Datasets

 # Parameter

-The parameter is an expression that contains instructions for filtering the child dataset to return only records that relate to an individual parent feature.
+A parameter expression can be used to override certain parameters for the WFS GetFeature request.
+A common use of this feature is to provide instructions for filtering the child dataset to return only records that relate to an individual parent feature.

-Use the layer's Query Builder to construct and test your expression.
+If you are configuring a child dataset to use an id-based join, use the layer's Query Builder to construct and test a filter expression.

 1. Layer Properties > Source > Query Builder